Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 There are no known significant interactions.

+The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.
 Many adverse effects associated with treatment may be related to alcohol abstinence; reported frequency range may overlap with placebo.

 >10%: Gastrointestinal: Diarrhea (10% to 17%)